scuzzydude/asimov/asimov.md

 The Foundation can facilitate a peaceful transitions of ownership of this artwork to humanity at large, and negotiate an equitable sharing of responsibility through scoot between the cultures that created it and the cultures that currently possess it.

-## No Fault
+### No Fault

 The Foundation will need to employ experts in Security to ensure masterpiece level scoot are well secured.
 The Foundation can act as a trusted third party in recovery of stolen artwork, when an agreement is reached with both the original owners and the insurers.

 For example, a **scoot in absentia** (SIA) could be created for a stolen work of art.
 Through both an anonymous messaging system in the protocol and anonymous transfers of asimov, a "reward" of asimov could be paid for recovery of the art.
 Crowdsource based investigation could also play a part.

 This might seem hypocritical, but The Foundation should never pay for recovery of stolen scooted works of art.
 The reason is simple -- scooted artwork belongs to humanity at large, so theft is a crime against humanity.
 Un-scooted art is private property -- and thus a common crime, no matter the appraised value.
-Therefore, the security requirements of scooted works should be appropriate for their valuation or potential.
+Therefore, the security requirements of scooted artwork should be appropriate for their valuation or potential.
 Theft of scooted works will occur, but The Foundation's team will be charged recovery and prosecution.
 As the market of scoot grows, this will reduce the valuation of artwork on both the legitimate and illegitimate private markets.
 People trafficking in stolen artwork will be barred from the responsibility domain forever, which may have the effect of locking dishonest professionals out of the Art profession as The Foundation grows.

 ## Immaterial Genius